RustamSubkhankulov/rbtree/README.md

   Query testings tests queries methods, that are used in interactive testing mode.

 ### Debug features
 1. Graphical dump.
 To make graphical dump, use <code>graph_dump()</code> RBTREE::rbtree method.
-This method takes one argument - name of the output image file, relative to the current working directory.
+This method is overloaded.
+One its overlod takes one argument - name of the output image file, relative to the current working directory, another - std::basic_ostream, where dot graphical dump will be written to.
 2. Debug compilation flags.
 Enabled by option <code>'DEBUG_GLAGS'</code>.
 Enables additional warnings during compilation.
 Forcefully disabled with <code>CMAKE_BUILD_TYPE=RELEASE</code>.

 ### Performance comparison